From the Dashboard

 With APIs

-A permission is a whitelist of all operations a user is allowed to take.
-Permissions are designed to be assigned to users to help secure your organization by enforcing the principle of least privilege.
+A role is a whitelist of all permissions a user is allowed to use.
+Roles are designed to be assigned to users to help secure your organization by enforcing the principle of least privilege.

 As any other modification you make on your organization, this action needs to be signed as described in User Action Signing.
 That’s what we will point your to bellow.

-- Select a name for your Permission, and the operations to whitelist.
+- Select a name for your role, and the permissions to whitelist.
 Here, only allowing assigned users read-only access to the wallets:

 - Follow the process here to authorize the action request a get a